milairhu/SAToku/README.md

 # SAToku : A SAT-based Sudoku solver

 SAToku is a SAT-based Sudoku solver developed in Python.
 It uses the [Gophersat](https://github.com/crillab/gophersat) solver.
-This project is a part of the course **IA02** taught at the University of Technology of Compiègne (UTC) by **Prof. Sylvain Lagrue**, in 2022.
+This project was initiated as a part of the course **IA02** taught at the University of Technology of Compiègne (UTC) by **Prof. Sylvain Lagrue**, in 2022.

 ## Functionnalities